“All my life I’ve been alone…I’m God’s lonely man…”

 Painfully reserved, Hackman is just superb here.
 One year later, he would play another obsessive Harry with a need to discover, in Arthur Penn’s equally alienated Night Moves, and Harry Caul similarly resounds through Hackman’s canny appearance in Tony Scott’s action-heavy updating of the surveillance genre, Enemy of the State, a kind of unspoken, pumped up sequel to Coppola’s movie.

-The first thing that catches attention in this film about sound is the figure of a mime, the most animated of the tiny human dots moving around the city square over which the camera hovers at the opening.
+The first thing that catches attention in this film about sound is the figure of a mime (another Blow Up nod), the most animated of the tiny human dots moving around the city square over which the camera hovers at the opening.
 It’s lunchtime, close to Christmas, and the golden winter sunlight has brought the people out from the surrounding buildings.

 These men with microphones work for Caul, who has been employed to record this specific, seemingly banal conversation – some idle chat about Christmas presents and drunks – for a faceless executive (later revealed as an unbilled Robert Duvall) who sits enshrined within a monumentally oppressive office block.